realmicu/minetest-micupack/README.md

     converting cobble and compressed gravel to obsidian, flint to obsidian shards and coal blocks to diamonds.
 Machine consumes Biogas for heating/compacting and Ice for rapid cooling.
     Custom recipes can be added via API function.

+  - **Biogas Torch**

+    Although not really a Tubelib-compatible machine, this item also helps to shift from Coal to Biogas as primary burning agent.
+Biogas Torch, a Biogas-powered eternal light source is a modern version of standard torch.
+Its goal is to replace coal torches as a basic, easy craftable and deployable source of light.
+Usage and light parameters are identical to original torch.
+Additionally, Biogas Torch becomes a heat source when placed, removing nearby snow and melting down ice to water (in a 3x3 cube around torch).
+There are many flavours of Biogas Torch, depending on metal used for handle, but these variations have only decorational purposes.
+    Code and models are imported from Minetest Game default torch (torch.lua) - see source file for details.

   Future plans - see TODO file.